 Title 1 Program

-Title l provides funding to schools with high numbers of students that qualify for free and/or reduced priced lunches to help ensure that all children meet challenging Common Core State Standards.
+Title l provides funding to schools with high numbers of students that qualify for free and/or reduced-priced lunches to help ensure that all children meet challenging Kansas College and Career Ready State Standards.
 The purpose of Title I is to ensure that all children have a fair, equal and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging State academic standards.

 Title l is designed to reinforce and supplement efforts to improve teaching and learning for students farthest from meeting the standards.
 Individual public schools with poverty rates above 40% may use Title l funds, along with other federal, state, and local funds to operate a “schoolwide program” to enhance the instructional program for the entire school.
-All of the seventeen TPS elementary schools and three middle schools (Chase, Eisenhower and Robinson) are considered Title l schools and operate schoolwide programs.
+All of the fifteen TPS elementary schools, four middle schools (Chase, Eisenhower, Jardine, and Robinson), and two high schools (Highland Park and Topeka High) are considered Title l schools and operate schoolwide programs.

-There are six private schools that offer Title l programs.
-These schools (Hayden, Holy Family, Mater Dei, Most Pure Heart, St. Matthew and Topeka Lutheran) offer targeted assistance programs.
+There are four private schools that offer Title l programs.
+These schools (Holy Family, Mater Dei, Most Pure Heart, and St. Matthew) offer targeted assistance programs.
 Targeted assistance programs offer assistance to a select group of students within each school that need help in reading and/or math.
 The students in private schools must reside in residential areas that have a local school with a Title l program.